adlnet/xAPI-Spec/xAPI-Communication.md

 respond with HTTP status code `400 Bad Request`, and MUST NOT update the target document as a result of the request.

 * If the merge is successful, the LRS MUST respond with HTTP status code `204 No Content`.

-* If an AP needs to delete
-a property, it SHOULD use a PUT request to replace the whole document as described below.
+* If a Learning Record Producer needs to delete a property, it SHOULD use a PUT request to replace the whole document as described below.

 <a name="stateres"/>